Tesla invests $1.5 billion in bitcoin, will start accepting it as payment

 It also casts a new light on Tesla chief executive Elon Musk’s recent Twitter campaign surrounding Dogecoin, a low-valued, meme-based cryptocurrency that started as a joke between two engineers.
 In the past week, Musk’s tweets have been credited for its surge in price.
 On Sunday night, after Musk tweeted, “Who let the Doge out,” it surpassed 8 cents for the first time.
-It now has a market capitalization of more than $10 billion.
+It now has a market capitalization of more than $10 billion and is up 1,266 percent year-to-date, according to Coindesk.

 Musk’s seemingly random support for the memecoin could raise questions now that Tesla plans to integrate cryptocurrency into its business strategy.
 The SEC has tangled with Musk over his Twitter use in the past, including a 2018 lawsuit following tweets in which he said he had “funding secured” to take Tesla private at $420 per share.
 (Musk later said this was a joke, and that the $20 million penalty was “worth it.”)